mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Training and test data separation

 We use the default split from the C4 dataset.
-This means that we use `c4-train.<x>-of-01024.json.gz` files for training and `c4-validation.<x>-of-00008.json.gz` files for evaluation.
+This means that we use `c4-train.<x>-of-01024.json.gz` files (where `768 <= x <= 1023`) for training, and we use our customized `c4-validation-91205-samples.en.json.gz`, which contains the first 91205 samples from the unshuffled C4 validation dataset, for evaluation.

 ### Training data order